-- Economic rights under this Part are assignable in whole or in part, and may also be subject to a licence. - (2) An assignment of any economic right: - (a) must be in writing signed by the assignor and the assignee; and - (b) does not include the assignment of any rights not explicitly referred to in the assignment. - (3) A licence to do an act in relation to a work subject to authorisation by the owner of the copyright in the work: - (a) must be in writing signed by the licensor and the licensee; and - (b) does not include any other act not explicitly referred to in the licence.
+- 33 (1) Economic rights under this Part are assignable in whole or in part, and may also be subject to a licence. - An assignment of any economic right: (2) - must be in writing signed by the assignor and the assignee; and formatted: Bullets and Numbering (a) - does not include the assignment of any rights not explicitly ---- Formatted: Bullets and Numbering (b) referred to in the assignment. - A licence to do an act in relation to a work subject to authorisation by (3) the owner of the copyright in the work: - must be in writing signed by the licensor and the licensee; and +---- Formatted: Bullets and Numbering (a) - (b) does not include any other act not explicitly referred to in the ---- Formatted: Bullets and Numbering licence.

-ENFORCEMENT OF RIGHTS AND PROTECTION REQUIREMENTS
+ENFORCEMENT OF RIGHTS AND PROTECTION REQUIREMENTS.